ethicalabs-ai/FlowerTune-LLM-Labs/README.md

 This project provides ready-to-use Terraform modules, startup scripts, and example configurations to simplify running LLM fine-tuning in a federated learning setting.

-With CUDO Compute, individual developers can leverage high-performance NVIDIA GPUs for AI workloads without requiring access to large-scale corporate infrastructure.
+With CUDO Compute, individual developers can leverage high-performance NVIDIA GPUs for AI workloads without requiring access to large-scale infrastructure.

-By combining DevOps best practices such as infrastructure as code (IaC) with Flower's federated learning framework, we enable scalable and reproducible AI research.
+By combining DevOps best practices such as infrastructure as code (IaC) with Flower's federated learning framework, we enable scalable and reproducible AI/ML research.

 ## Features